zeta-chain/node/docs/spec/crosschain/messages.md

 If there's an error in the finalization process, the CCTX status is set to 'Aborted'.

-After finalization yhe outbound transaction tracker and pending nonces are removed, and the CCTX is updated in the store.
+After finalization the outbound transaction tracker and pending nonces are removed, and the CCTX is updated in the store.

 ```proto